mfojtik/openshift-docker-registry/README.md

 $ docker push registry-mfojtik.rhcloud.com:8000/busybox
 ```

-The output should be following:
+The output should be as follows:

 ```
 The push refers to a repository [registry-mfojtik.rhcloud.com:8000/busybox] (len: 1)